Perplexity for Research: 2026 Workflow Guide

 Orientation

 This is where Perplexity performs best.
-When entering an unfamiliar topic, you need to understand the landscape quickly — the key debates, the major positions, the terminology you will need to search properly in more rigorous databases.
-Perplexity is exceptionally fast at this job.
-Ask it to summarize the main arguments in a field, explain competing frameworks, or surface the vocabulary that Google Scholar and Scopus will recognize, and you have a genuinely useful starting map within minutes.
+When entering an unfamiliar topic, you need to understand the landscape quickly: the key debates, the major positions, the terminology you will need to search properly in more rigorous databases.
+Perplexity is fast at this job.
+Ask it to summarize the main arguments in a field, explain competing frameworks, or surface the vocabulary that Google Scholar and Scopus will recognize, and you have a useful starting map within minutes.

 Discovery

-Perplexity is useful for building a rough initial reading list, especially when you switch the Academic focus tab on — this constrains retrieval toward scholarly sources and gives a noticeably stronger starting set for research-heavy queries than the default web search.
-Even with the Academic tab, an important qualification holds: its coverage is not systematic and the sources it returns are not guaranteed to be the most important in a given field.
+Perplexity is useful for building a rough initial reading list when you guide it toward scholarly material.
+Even then, an important qualification holds: its coverage is not systematic and the sources it returns are not guaranteed to be the most important in a given field.
 Use it to generate candidate papers, then verify and expand that list through Google Scholar's cited-by chains, author search, and date filters.

 The practical sequence: use Perplexity to identify vocabulary and surface initial candidates, then move into a formal database for comprehensive paper discovery.
 The AI Research Workflow: Which Tool for Which Stage guide covers this stage-by-stage division in detail.